patrickpr/trapdirector/docs/01-install.md

   permissions = [ "status", "objects/query/Host", "objects/query/Service" , "actions/process-check-result" ]
 }
 ```
-Note : Permissions will maybe change in near future (but the module will check for this, see below).
+Note: These permissions are sufficient as of now but may be subject to change (module will check for this, see below).

-Then reload icinga2 (systemctl reload icinga2)
+Reload `icinga2` with `systemctl reload icinga2` command.

-Then setup in the module configuration.
+Then configure API usage in the module starting with setting IP/hostname.

-Note : If no IP/hostname is set, API usage is disabled :

 ![install-10](img/install-10.jpg)

-Set :
+Fill following fields:
-* icinga2 host IP : IP or hostname of icinga2 server
+* icinga2 host IP: IP or hostname of icinga2 server
-* Port : by default 5665
+* Port: Port of icinga2 API (5665 by default)
-* API username
+* API username: Name of the user in icinga2 `api_users.conf` file.
-* API password
+* API password: Password of the API user.

-Then, the module will test connection and report OK if all is fine :
+Then, the module will test connection and report OK if everything is fine :

 ![install-11](img/install-11.jpg)

-Or show an error (here missing permission) :
+Else it will show a relevant error (missing permission in the example) :

 ![install-12](img/install-12.jpg)

 Snmptrapd configuration
 ------------------------

-Now, you must tell snmptrapd to send all traps to the module.
+Next, snmptrapd must be configured to relay all SNMP traps to the module.

-Edit the /etc/snmp/snmptrapd file and add :
+Edit the `/etc/snmp/snmptrapd.conf` file and add this line to it (assuming default file locations):

 ```
 traphandle default /usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php
 ```

-Note : on bottom of trapdirector configuration page, you will have the php and module directories adapted to your system.
-If it shows 'php-fpm' instead of php, you are using php-fpm and need to replace /sbin/php-fpm with something like bin/php .
+At the bottom of trapdirector configuration page, you will have list of PHP and module directories on your system.
+If it shows `php-fpm` instead of `php`, you are using PHP-FPM and need to replace `/sbin/php-fpm` path with something like `bin/php`.

-In any case, it must be the php binary of php version > 7.
-You can check version on command line doing `php -v`

-Set up the community (still in snmptrapd.conf) : here with "public"
+Next, set up the community in `snmptrapd.conf` (`public` in example):

 ```
 authCommunity log,execute,net public
 ```

-With a v3 user :
+Or, for SNMPv3 user :

 ```
 createUser -e 0x8000000001020304 trapuser SHA "UserPassword" AES "EncryptionKey" authUser log,execute,net trapuser
 ```

-So here is what your snmptrapd.conf should look like :
+So here is what your `snmptrapd.conf` should look like :

 ```
 authCommunity log,execute,net public